PhoenixAki/DragonCave/README.txt

 After hearing your quest, enter the cave to the north.
 Make sure to buy some arrows first!
 The cave entrance leads to the first cave room.
 Goblin and Wyvern enemies are in this room.
 They will chase you down if you get too close.
 Defeat these enemies to obtain coins and rubies which can be used to buy items from the shop.
+Occasionally, Wyverns may drop potions which will heal you for +1.
 When the enemies in this room are defeated, the east wall will open.
 The opening leads to the Golem boss room.
 The Golem will quickly chase you and destroy you if you do not have the Boots (sold at the shop).
 Also, you need to buy the Magic Book to upgrade your arrows to fire magic in order to damage the Golem.
 The golem is immune to regular arrows, so make sure to have the magic book first.
 If you run out of arrows, you can buy more at the shop.

 After defeating the Golem, a key will appear.
 Take the key and use it to open the chest in the north-east corner of the Golem room.
 Face the chest from the bottom and press <Enter>; if you have the key, the chest will open, and the Sacred Crystal will appear from the chest.
-Take the crystal back to the Quest NPC to finish the quest.
+Take the crystal back to the Quest NPC to finish the game.

 **Controls**:
 Up arrow key / W	Walk up